ppy/osu-wiki/wiki/Gameplay/Score/ScoreV1/osu!mania/en.md

 | MEH | 50 | 4 |  | 44 |
 | MISS | 0 | 0 |  | ∞ |

+The total score for a play is the sum of scores of all notes in the map, rounded to the nearest integer.

 ## Mod multiplier

 Difficulty increase mods do not affect the score, so it never exceeds 1,000,000.